Every year, applicants tell us that they enjoy auditioning at Trinity Laban.

 Please note that the audition fee is non-refundable.

-The audition requirements for the BA (Hons) Musical Theatre Performance programme and the Foundation: Musical Theatre programme are the same.
+The audition requirements for the BA (Hons) Musical Theatre Performance programme and the Cert HE Musical Theatre programme are the same.
 Please make sure you are aware of the entry requirements prior to application.

 The Audition Day:

 The audition panel will typically consist of the Head of Musical Theatre as well as dance, singing and acting specialists from the musical theatre department.